 Specialty pharmaceutical maker Actavis isn't content with leading a generic life.
 Although #3 in the global generics market behind Teva Pharmaceutical and Sandoz, Actavis is also expanding the number of branded drugs in its portfolio for better diversity.
-The company markets more than 750 generic products globally through operations in 60 countries, including treatments for central nervous system and cardiovascular ailments.
+The company markets more than 1,000 generic products globally through operations in 100 countries, including treatments for central nervous system and cardiovascular ailments.
 The brand-name drugs in its portfolio are principally geared at urology and women's health.
-The company took its current name, Actavis, and the #3 market spot in generics after Watson Pharmaceuticals acquired privately-held Swiss-based Actavis Group in 2012.
+The company took its current name, Actavis, and the #3 market spot in generics after Watson Pharmaceuticals acquired privately held Swiss-based Actavis Group in 2012.

 As a combined entity, Actavis' global generics business holds leadership positions in North America, Europe, and Asia/Pacific.
 It holds top 10 positions in more than 30 markets, including the US, Canada, the UK, Russia, and Australia.
 Among other strong growth regions are South America, South Africa, and Southeast Asia.
 Actavis' branded drugs business is a leader in urology and women's health in the US and is expanding into Canada, Latin America, and markets outside of the Americas.

 Actavis has global and US headquarters in Parsippany, New Jersey, and international headquarters in Zug, Switzerland.
-It maintains more than 30 manufacturing facilities and 18 R&D centers.
-The US contributed more than 80% of Actavis' sales in 2012, up from about 90% in 2011 due to international acquisitions completed in recent years.
+It maintains about 25 manufacturing facilities and 15 R&D centers.
+The US contributed about 50% of Actavis' sales in 2014, down from about 90% in 2011 due to international acquisitions completed in recent years.

 Sales and Marketing

-The Actavis Pharma and Actavis Specialty Brands division sell to customers via wholesalers, retailers, and independent distributors, as well as directly to pharmacies, grocery stores, hospitals, clinics, and government agencies.
-Actavis' largest customers in 2012 were Walgreen (16% of revenues) and McKesson (14%).
+The group sells to customers via wholesalers, retailers, and independent distributors, as well as directly to pharmacies, grocery stores, hospitals, clinics, and government agencies.
+Actavis' largest customers in 2014 were Amerisource Bergen (28% of revenues), McKesson (21%), and Cardinal Health (13%).

 Actavis' strategy is centered on its desire to push expansion of the generics business worldwide and to buy and develop branded drugs that provide higher profit margins.
 In addition to internal development of new products (both in generics and branded fields), Actavis is seeking opportunities to acquire, license, or partner on additional products to keep its business healthy and diverse.
 Growth in certain overseas markets is looking particularly attractive, especially in emerging markets such as Russia.